JoshG-IT/identity-security/cases/IAM-AZ-001-operation-dead-deploy/README.md

 > ![Policy Assignment CLI](evidence/07-policy-assignment-cli.png)

-**What I concluded:** the naming policy was assigned and in force over this resource group, confirming the rule identified in Stage 5 was the one that produced the `NonCompliant` evaluation in Stage 4.
-Combined with the effective action of `audit` returned by policy state, the control was applied and working as configured, but configured to record rather than prevent.
+**What I concluded:** the naming policy was assigned and in force over this resource group, confirming the custom definition was the rule producing the `NonCompliant` evaluation returned by policy state.
+Combined with the effective action of `audit`, the control was applied and working as configured, but configured to record rather than prevent.

 ---